Mercedes-Benz supercharged Grand Prix racing engine: Background

 1938 saw changes in the rules, with the maximum limit on weight being replaced with a maximum limit on engine capacity and a minimum weight for the car being introduced; the W125 was no longer eligible for entry without major modification.
 Instead, Mercedes-Benz developed a new car, the W154, and the W125 was withdrawn from racing.

-The M154 engine was created as a result of a rule change by the sports governing body AIACR, which limited supercharged engine capacities to 3000cc.
-Mercedes' previous car, the supercharged 5700cc W125, was therefore ineligible.
+The M154 engine was created as a result of a rule change by the sports governing body AIACR, which limited supercharged engine capacities to 3000 cc.
+Mercedes' previous car, the supercharged 5700 cc W125, was therefore ineligible.
 The company decided that a new car based on the chassis of the W125 and designed to comply with the new regulations would be preferable to modifying the existing car.

 Although using the same chassis design as the 1938 car, a different body was used for the 1939 season and the M154 engine used during 1938 was replaced by the M163.
 As a result of the new engine, the 1939 car is often mistakenly referred to as a Mercedes-Benz W163.

 For the 1938 season, Grand Prix racing's governing body AIACR moved from a formula limited by weight to one by engine capacity.
-The new regulations allowed a maximum capacity of 3000cc with a supercharger or 4500cc without.
-This meant Mercedes-Benz's previous car, the supercharged 5700cc W125, was ineligible to continue.
-Its new car was based on the W125 chassis, with a supercharged 3000cc engine determined after both types had been tested.
+The new regulations allowed a maximum capacity of 3000 cc with a supercharger or 4500 cc without.
+This meant Mercedes-Benz's previous car, the supercharged 5700 cc W125, was ineligible to continue.
+Its new car was based on the W125 chassis, with a supercharged 3000 cc engine determined after both types had been tested.